John Muir Trail: Over the river and into the woods

 However, it wouldn’t be the last time that our itinerary seemed at odds with the reality of our day.
 We were learning that a John Muir Mile could not be trusted to cover the same short distance as a regular mile.
 And we had many more miles to go.

-2 thoughts on “John Muir Trail: Over the river and into the woods
+2 responses to “John Muir Trail: Over the river and into the woods”

 Liked by 1 person